reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 We have defined the mappings with the table by decorating the class with `@DynamoDBTable` annotation and passing in the table name.
 We have used the `DynamoDBHashKey` attribute over the getter method of the `customerID` field.
 For mapping the remaining attributes, we have decorated the getter methods of the remaining fields with the  `@DynamoDBAttribute` passing in the name of the attribute.

 ### Defining the Repository Interface
 We will next define a repository interface by extending `CrudRepository` typed to the domain or data class and an `ID` type for the type of primary key.
+By extending the  `CrudRepository` interface, we inherit ready to call queries like findAll, findById, save, etc.

 ```java
 @EnableScan